apluquet/Exercism-Cpp/docs/TESTS.md

 * Creating the initial build with CMake
 * For each unit test:
-  * Satisfy compile errors to make the test fail.
+  * Satisfy compile errors to make the test run and fail.
   * Implement just enough to make the test pass.
   * Refactor your implementation to enhance readability, reduce duplication, etc.
-  * Uncomment the next test
+  * Activate the next test.

 ## Creating the Initial Build with CMake